Out-of-distribution generalisation for learning quantum channels with low-energy coherent states: Bounding the output distance for

 where $\mathrm{L}_x^y$ is a generalised Laguerre polynomial.
 We include $\theta$ for completeness, but will find it has no effect on our calculations and so will generally drop it from the subscript.
 For Fock states, $|m \rangle \langle m|$, we get Eq.~(\ref{eq: Ps Fock on-diag}).
 Eq.~(\ref{eq: Ps Fock on-diag}) has no angular dependence, whilst the angular component of Eq.~(\ref{eq: Ps Fock off-diag}) is a cosine function of period $\frac{2\pi}{m-n}$.
 We will upper bound $\mu$ and $\nu$ by finding and summing the contributions from each term $P^{(m,n)}_s$; this is just an upper bound and is not tight unless the different contributions to the total P-representations never cancel each other out (which is not generally the case).
-Noting that the P-representation contributions of the on and off-diagonal elements of $\rho^{(M)}$ have different properties (despite one being a special case of the other), it is helpful to separate their contributions to $\mu$ and $\nu$.
+Noting that the P-representation contributions of the on and off-diagonal elements of $\rho^{(M)}$ have different properties, it is helpful to separate their contributions to $\mu$ and $\nu$.

 Starting with the off-diagonals, and using Eq.~(\ref{eq: Ps Fock off-diag}), the exact contributions to $\mu$ and $\nu$ are

 The integral over $\phi$ is always equal to $4$.
 Then, applying a bound (by Szeg\"{o}) on the magnitude of Laguerre polynomials,